-Net profit for parent company Bouvet ASA came to NOK 51.2 million, compared with NOK 61.1 million in 2013.
-The bulk of the company's profit comprises recognised dividend and group contribution from the Bouvet Norge AS subsidiary, and the decline for the year primarily reflected reduced income from Bouvet Norge.
+Net profit for parent company Bouvet ASA came to NOK 68.3 million, compared with NOK 51.2 million in 2014.
+The bulk of the company's profit comprises recognised dividend and group contribution from the Bouvet Norge AS subsidiary, and the rise for the year primarily reflected increased income from Bouvet Norge.
 The investment in Bouvet Norge is the parent company's principal asset.
-Liabilities for the parent company primarily comprise provision for dividend and debt to subsidiaries.
-Cash flow from operations was negative at NOK 1.6 million, compared with a negative NOK 4.7 million in 2013.
+Liabilities for the parent company consist almost entirely of provision for dividend and debt to subsidiaries.
+Cash flow from operations was negative at NOK 2 million, compared with a negative NOK 1.6 million in 2014.

-Pursuant to section 3, sub-section 3a of the Norwegian Accounting Act, the board confirms that the going concern assumption is realistic, and the accounts for 2014 have been prepared on that basis.
+Pursuant to section 3, sub-section 3a of the Norwegian Accounting Act, the board confirms that the going concern assumption is realistic, and the accounts for 2015 have been prepared on that basis.
 This is based on the group's long-term forecasts as well as its equity and liquidity positions.